firebase/quickstart-js/moderator-gcf/README.md

 On the Web UI offensive messages will now get moderated.
 For instance try to add "I DON'T LIKE THIS APP!!" this will get moderated to a - more civilized - non uppercase message: "I don't like this app.".
 Also messages containing swearwords (like "crap" or "poop") will also be moderated.

+Also have a look at the [GCF logs](https://console.developers.google.com/project/_/logs?service=compute.googleapis.com&key1&key2&logName&minLogLevel=0&expandAll=false&advancedFilter=metadata.serviceName%3D"compute.googleapis.com"%20log:"_default_worker") of your app and you should see entries written by our GCF.

 ## Contributing